 PHL-255 Existentialism (WE)

-PHL-305 Contemporary Continental Philosophy
+PHL-305 Contemporary Continental Philosophy (WE)

-(WE)

 PHL-345 Philosophy of Language (WE)

 POL-298 European Politics (WE)

 REL-148 Islam (WE)

 REL-178 Christianity

 courses in French

-FRE-115/ -125 Elementary French I and II
+FRE-115/-125 Elementary French I and II

 Is designed for students with no previous knowledge of French.
 In the first term, emphasis is placed on oral practice and exposure to aspects of contemporary French culture.
 Activities in class develop the student’s proficiency in understanding, speaking, writing, and reading in French.
 In the second term, these skills are developed further in the context of class discussion and short compositions. note: FRE-115 is not open to students with two or more full years of French in secondary school without consent of instructor in consultation with the student’s advisor.
 Prerequisite for FRE-125: Elementary French I (FRE-115) or consent of instructor.